scg-unibe-ch/ese2017-team5/doc/srs.md

 It is intended to be read by any atendees of said course, as well as by the teaching assistants.

-This product will hereafter by referred to by its name: TODO.
+This product will hereafter be referred to by its name: TODO.

 ## Stakeholders

-- 'Developers': ESE Team 5 (Pascal Gerig, Irvin Hofstetter, Michael Senn, Marcel Zauder)
+- 'Developers': ESE Team 5 (Pascal Gerig, Irvin Hostetter, Michael Senn, Marcel Zauder)
 - 'Customer': Teaching assistants

 ## Definitions